deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

         required: true

 env:
-  artifactName: buildArtifact # This must match the artifact name in the pull--build workflow.
+  artifactName: buildArtifact # This must match the artifact name in the 2-pull--build workflow.
   # 👇 Ternary operator to use input value if manually triggered, otherwise use the workflow_run.id of the workflow run that triggered this one.
   workflowRunId: ${{ github.event_name == 'workflow_dispatch' && inputs.workflowRunId || github.event.workflow_run.id }}